London and Southampton Railway: The Bristol branch defeated

 The route took a northerly curve through Basingstoke; this was to be the launching point for the branch to Bath and Bristol via Newbury and Devizes, for which authority was still to be sought.
-Considerable support had been generated for this line, even from the South of Ireland, and Parliamentary authority was sought in the 1835 session.
+Considerable support had been generated for this line, even from the South of Ireland, and an act of Parliament giving authority was sought in the 1835 session.

 However, the Great Western Railway (GWR) had also formed a proposal in the same session for its line between London and Bristol, and the two schemes were in direct opposition.
 Each side fiercely criticised the plans of the other side, and numerous expert witnesses were called.
-The Committee stage lasted 46 days, but at the end Parliament found for the Great Western scheme, the Royal Assent being granted on 31 August 1835, and the London and Southampton Railway's branch to Bristol was no more.
+The committee stage lasted 46 days, but at the end Parliament found for the Great Western scheme, with royal assent being granted to the Great Western Railway Act 1835 (5 & 6 Will.
+4. c. cvii) on 31 August 1835, and the London and Southampton Railway's branch to Bristol was no more.

 Considerable fierce enmity was generated between the two companies during the parliamentary battle, and MacDermot, writing from the GWR point of view, says that "This was the beginning of a long and bitter hostility to their (the L&SR's) great neighbour."